-Basically, you take the amount that you would pay for the reward and divide it by the number of points (not including taxes and fees, which you’ll still have to pay in cash).
+Basically, you take the amount that you would pay for in dollars and divide it by the number of SkyMiles (not including taxes and fees, which you’ll still have to pay in cash).

 The value that you come up with will be a rough estimate of how much each SkyMile is worth in dollars.
 There are a plethora of factors that can affect the value of a rewards flight, such as the opportunity cost for the miles that you could have earned if you paid for your flight with cash or with a rewards card, the lowest possible price that you could get by paying for the flight in cash on your intended date (which could vary by the minute and depends on how diligent you are about checking airfare), the opportunity cost of having to forgo other savings and promotions, the lowest possible price that you could get by flying with any airline to your desired destination and so on.

-However, we don’t think you need to make things so complicated just to do a basic comparison between rewards points.
+However, we don’t think you need to make things so complicated just to do a basic comparison between rewards.
 The above calculation should suffice.

 How flexible are SkyMiles?

-The SkyMiles program is very flexible on redeeming SkyMiles for flights – you can find award seats on most flights – but you’ll pay for this flexibility with more expensive award seats.
-Also, the routing rules for rewards tickets are flexible, but they’re also rather complicated and you may find yourself poring over Delta’s terms and conditions for a few hours trying to determine what is and isn’t allowed:
+The SkyMiles program is very flexible on redeeming SkyMiles for flights — you can find award seats on most flights — but you’ll pay for this flexibility with more expensive award seats.
+Also, the routing rules for rewards tickets are flexible, but they’re also rather complicated and you may find yourself poring over Delta SkyMiles’ terms and conditions for a few hours trying to determine what is and isn’t allowed.

 - SkyMiles never expire.

-- You can book almost any flight with a combination of SkyMiles and cash (either with the Miles & Cash or the Pay with Miles option).
+- You can book almost any flight with a combination of SkyMiles and cash.

-- The Delta flight network is huge – Delta offers more than 14,500 daily flights to more than 800 destinations in more than 170 countries.
-You also can book award flights on any of Delta’s 24 airline partners.
+- The Delta flight network is huge.
+Delta offers more than 14,500 daily flights to more than 800 destinations in more than 170 countries.

 - Flight upgrades and main cabin seats on international flights have an especially high redemption value.

-- Delta routing rules are pretty flexible for award tickets – you can book one-way fares and open jaw tickets (i.e., tickets with arriving and departing from different cities), also known as multi-city flights.
+- Delta routing rules are pretty flexible for award tickets — you can book one-way fares and open jaw tickets (that is, tickets arriving and departing from different cities), also known as multi-city flights.

-- You can make changes to reservations up to 72 hours in advance – including origin, destination, routing, date and time — on your main cabin (or above) ticket for no fee.
+- You can cancel or change anything — including origin, destination, routing, date and time — on your main cabin (or above) ticket for no fee, anytime before your departure.